Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability exists within the handling of asynchronous connections in the ksmbd component.
-The specific flaw stems from the lack of protection of an authentication mechanism.
-This security control weakness could potentially be exploited by remote attackers without requiring authentication (ZDI Advisory).
+The specific issue results from the lack of protection of an authentication mechanism.
+The vulnerability has been assigned a CVSS score of 3.7 (AV:N/AC:H/PR:N/UI:N/S:U/C:L/I:N/A:N), indicating a low severity rating (ZDI).

 The vulnerability allows remote attackers to create a brute force condition on affected installations of Linux Kernel.
-An attacker can leverage this vulnerability to brute force the credentials on the system, potentially leading to unauthorized access (ZDI Advisory).
+While authentication is not required to exploit this vulnerability, only systems with ksmbd enabled are vulnerable.
+An attacker can leverage this vulnerability to brute force the credentials on the system (ZDI).

 Source: This report was generated using AI